survivejs/webpack-book/manuscript/building_with_webpack/04_processing_with_babel.md

 * [babel-plugin-annotate-console-log](https://www.npmjs.com/package/babel-plugin-log-annotate-console-log) annotates `console.log` calls with information about invocation context so it's easier to see where they logged.
 * [babel-plugin-webpack-loaders](https://www.npmjs.com/package/babel-plugin-webpack-loaders) allows you to use many webpack loaders through Babel.

+T> It is possible to connect Babel with Node.js through [babel-register](https://www.npmjs.com/package/babel-register) or [babel-cli](https://www.npmjs.com/package/babel-cli).
+These packages can be handy if you want to execute your code through Babel without using webpack.

 ## Setting Up TypeScript

 Microsoft's [TypeScript](http://www.typescriptlang.org/) is a compiled language that follows a similar setup as Babel.
 The neat thing is that in addition to JavaScript, it can emit type definitions.
 A good editor can pick those up and provide enhanced editing experience.
 Stronger typing is useful for development as it becomes easier to state your type contracts.